supremeimposter/My-Vault/GATE/Guidelines to GATE-CS.md

 - Do not forget the transitions of the dead state and the final state when drawing the diagrams.
 - For a machine, it only accepts certain strings that are part of its language.
 So don't confuse it with going to $L^\ast$ or $L^+$.

+- For a regular language $L$, every DFA is a refinement of the minimal DFA for $L$.

 ## Guidelines to Calculus